top of page

 Cape Town has a beautiful setting: parts of the city and its suburbs wind about the steep slopes of Table Mountain (3,563 feet high) and neighboring peaks and rim the shores of Table Bay; other parts lie on the flats below the slopes or stretch southward across the flats to False Bay.
 The city covers an area of 116 square miles.
 Pop.
 (2005 est.) urban agglomeration, 3,103,000.

 Eric had scheduled a seven hour road tour around Cape Town environs, along the coast.
 The tour would include lunch with a delivery to the ship at around 3:00 p.m.
 The sights were wonderful!
-Cape Town has an incredible setting, with the ocean and the mountains that are dramatic.
+Cape Town has an incredible setting, with the ocean and the dramatic mountains.
 In one area are promontories designated as the Twelve Apostles.
 The road is carved right into the rock and in a few areas one travels through rock ceilings . . . you know that the mountain is above you.

 A lunch stop at Food Barn - quite good!

-Finally unpacked, did the muster drill via the television in my suite, and a visit to the muster station . . . and the sun was setting.
+We arrived at the ship on time, checked in, did the muster drill via the television in my suite, and a visit to the muster station . . . and the sun was setting.
+Luggage finally arrived in the room and I decided to stay in, unpack, get settled and skip dinner - our late lunch had been more than adequate.

 Friday, April 4 -Saldanha, South Africa